Big blow: Two All Blacks stars ruled out of second test

 At the All Blacks request, the New Zealand Rugby board has used its discretion to sign off Patrick Tuipulotu immediately joining the All Blacks squad as a replacement player after his return from a six month stint in Japan.

+Tuipulotu played club rugby for Ponsonby last weekend but, prior to receiving an exemption from the NZ Rugby board, he had to play for Auckland in the NPC before being eligible for the All Blacks.

-The absence of Whitelock and Vaa'i will force changes to the All Blacks starting team, with either Scott Barrett shifting from blindside to lock or Tuipulotu partnering Brodie Retallick in the second-row.
+The absence of Whitelock and Vaa'i will force changes to the All Blacks starting team this weekend, with either Scott Barrett shifting from blindside to lock or Tuipulotu partnering Brodie Retallick in the second-row.

 The All Blacks have also called in Highlanders lock Josh Dickson from the Māori squad and Highlanders loose forward Shannon Frizell to train with the team this week.